EmbodiedCity/AirScape.code/phase2/README.md

 ## Self-play loop

-Our idea is to iteratively use this loop to let the model we get in phase-1 automatically improved based on the guidance from a MoE teacher.
+Our idea is to use rejection sampling and iteratively use the self-play training loop to let the model we get in phase-1 automatically improved based on the guidance from a MoE teacher.

 ### 1. Prompts generation